getsentry/sentry-javascript/README.md

 **signatureUrl** - Use a server side url to get a signature for the message.
 See below in the "Security" section for more details.

 **ignoreErrors** - An array of error messages that should not get passed to sentry.
-You'll probably want to set this to `["Script error"]`.
+You'll probably want to set this to `["Script error."]`.

 ## Logging Errors